spcrepeau/Docker-Stack/plex_apps/README.md

 ### Notes

-* Setup reverse proxy for this app.
+* Setup reverse proxy for this app, but point to the authentik port instead. <https://docs.wizarr.dev/using-wizarr/single-sign-on-sso#authentik-other>
+* In the authentik provider, edit the unauthenticated paths to include the regex exceptions in the above URL.
+Remove the dash and quotes from each line.